biolink/biolinkml/docs/index.md

  * [in_subset](in_subset.md) - used to indicate membership of a term in a defined subset of biolink terms used for a particular domain or application (e.g. the translator_minimal subset holding the minimal set of predicates used in a translator knowledge graph)
  * [inherited](inherited.md) - true means that the *value* of a slot is inherited by subclasses
  * [inlined](inlined.md) - an inlined definition a list of actual values rather than references.
 Only applies to slots whose range is a class.
+ * [inverse](inverse.md) - indicates that any instance of d s r implies that there is also an instance of r s' d
  * [is_a](is_a.md) - specifies single-inheritance between classes or slots.
 While multiple inheritance is not allowed, mixins can be provided effectively providing the same thing.
 The semantics are the same when translated to formalisms that allow MI (e.g. RDFS/OWL).
 When translating to a SI framework (e.g. java classes, python classes) then is a is used.
 When translating a framework without polymorphism (e.g. json-schema, solr document schema) then is a and mixins are recursively unfolded
     * [class_definition.is_a](class_definition_is_a.md)
     * [slot_definition.is_a](slot_definition_is_a.md)
+ * [is_class_field](is_class_field.md) - indicates that any instance, i,  the domain of this slot will include an assert of i s range
  * [is_usage_slot](is_usage_slot.md) - True means that this slot was defined in a slot_usage situation
  * [key](key.md) - true means that the slot uniquely identifies the element within the context of its container.
 Key slots are NOT identifiers - they do not serve as subjects
  * [license](license.md) - license for the schema